This article will explain the Recap of Activity report section, answer some Frequently Asked Questions (FAQs), and suggest some related articles:

 If you need us, we’re here.

-If you want to view a full sample report, refer to our Screen Accountability Report Basics article!
+If you want to view a full sample report, take a look at our Report FAQs!